 If you or your family are thinking about ways to conserve your land for the future, the following steps might help you decide what is appropriate for you:

-- Contact the Duxbury Land Trust – any of the trustees would be happy to talk with you.
+- Contact the Duxbury Land Trust –We would be happy to talk with you.

 - Talk with legal and financial professionals – As with any decision that has major implications, you should contact a lawyer and an accountant to se if land conservation is right for you